-As I finished my lunch today, I sat craving the Kit-Kat that I had stashed in my desk.
-As a teacher, we are often given treats here as an act of gratitude.
+I finished my lunch and sat craving the Kit-Kat that was stashed in my desk.
+I wanted to eat the Kit-Kat.
+As a teacher, we are often given treats as an act of gratitude.
 Sadly, in my disorder, my “thank you’s” were often thrown in the trash, given to a student, or simply left to rot in my desk.

 “Why?”
 You may ask.
 Well, in my disordered brain, there were good foods and bad foods.
-I had grown up being told by the people around me and society that “junk food” is poison, sugar is the devil, and if you avoided the two you were strong willed and healthy.
+I had grown up being told by people around me and society that “junk food” is poison.
+That sugar is the devil, and if you avoided the two you were strong willed and healthy.
 On the contrary, if you gave in, you were weak, unhealthy, and destined for your weight to spiral out of control.
-As I heard the old ED voice in my head threaten certain death if I ate the Kit-Kat, my wise mind said, watch this… I am going to eat it, IN PUBLIC, and enjoy the heck out of it!
+As I heard the old ED voice in my head threaten certain death if I did eat the Kit-Kat, my wise mind said, watch this… I am going to eat it, IN PUBLIC, and enjoy the heck out of it!
 Here is what I learned:

 1. When you label foods, you label yourself.

 In my disorder, there was a direct correlation with what I put in my body and the worth I put on myself.